Equal Opportunity is the Law

 - Against any individual in the United States, on the basis of race, color, religion, sex, national origin, age, disability, political affiliation or belief; and

-- Against any beneficiary of programs financially assisted under Title I of the Workforce Investment Act of 1998 (WIA), on the basis of the beneficiary's citizenship/status as a lawfully admitted immigrant authorized to work in the United States, or his/her participation in any WIA Title I - financially assisted program or activity.
+- Against any beneficiary of programs financially assisted under Title I of the Workforce Innovation and Opportunity Act (WIOA), on the basis of the beneficiary's citizenship/status as a lawfully admitted immigrant authorized to work in the United States, or his/her participation in any WIOA Title I - financially assisted program or activity.

 The Georgia Department of Labor must not discriminate in any of the following areas:

-- Deciding who will be admitted, or have access, to any WIA Title I - financially assisted program or activity;
+- Deciding who will be admitted, or have access, to any WIOA Title I - financially assisted program or activity;

 - Providing opportunities in, or treating any person with regard to, such a program or activity; or

 - Making employment decisions in the administration of, or in connection with, such a program or activity.

 If you think that you have been subjected to discrimination under a WIOA Title I - financially assisted program or activity, you may file a complaint within 180 days from the date of the alleged violation with either: